segura08m/InnerNode/README.md

 # InnerNode - Cross-Chain Bridge Event Listener

-This repository contains the source code for `InnerNode`, a Python-based simulation of a crucial component in a cross-chain bridge: an event listener and oracle attestation service.
+This repository contains the source code for `InnerNode`, a Python-based simulation of a crucial component of a cross-chain bridge: an event listener and oracle attestation service.
 It is designed to be a robust, modular, and understandable example of how off-chain services interact with blockchain networks.

 ## Concept